benvaljean/benvaljean.github.io/_posts/2008-09-03-Add_Whitelist_functionality_to_Intelligent_Message_Filter-slash-IMF_(Exchange_2003).markdown

 [1](http://forums.msexchange.org/m_1800440876/mpage_1/key_/tm.htm#1800440876)

 None of these options replace a whitelist based on sender IP address.
-When the below sceipt is configured with the appropriate folders and set to run every 5 minutes in Schedulted Tasks it will give full whitelist functonality.
+When the below [visual basic](Visual_Basic_Scripts "wikilink") script is configured with the appropriate folders and set to run every 5 minutes in Schedulted Tasks it will give full whitelist functonality.
 IMF must be set to archive email messages for the script to work.
 The script searches an input list of email address or domains and then searches all the archived messages for any hits.
 With each hit the archived email is copied to the Pickup folder on Exchange and immediately gets delivered.

     Option Explicit